Richer EU countries should pay more into EU budget, says Polish PM

-LEDNICE, Czech Republic, June 11 (Reuters) - Wealthier EU countries should pay more into the bloc’s EU budget in the wake of the coronavirus economic recovery, Poland’s Prime Minister Mateusz Morawiecki said on Tuesday in the Czech Republic.
+LEDNICE, Czech Republic (Reuters) - Wealthier EU countries should pay more into the bloc’s EU budget in the wake of the coronavirus economic recovery, Poland’s Prime Minister Mateusz Morawiecki said on Thursday in the Czech Republic.

 His comments came after a meeting of Czech, Slovak, Hungarian and Polish leaders, who make up a grouping called the Visegrad 4, at which they discussed plans by the European Union to foster recovery from the coronavirus pandemic.